deanhu0822/Archivist/README.md

 samples, guidance on mobile development, and a full API reference.

-In order to run the file you need to make a flutter application and put in the yamil file and main.dart file
+In order to run the file you need to make a flutter application and put in the yaml file and main.dart file